 This very good approach from end user point of view.
 In this case he can have flexible navigation, sorting, filtering, etc. Unfortunately from people who upload the content this case it’s not easy to implement.
 They can’t just do drag and drop, they have to add metadata, so upload process takes much more time.
 And in this case sometime people just enter anything to make the process fast… So we can get bigger mess than we wanted…

 Those two options are leading us to summary that both groups have different needs in case of document management.
 So how we can make happy both of them?

 It seems that the best option here is using both solution together in case of document management.
 I am using it by myself and it works perfect for me.
 What we can do?
 Let’s create a few columns which will contains important metadata.
 As you can see below I just have two columns: supplier (dostawca) oraz document type (typ dokumentu).
 And first column is metadata type.
 In the next step we have to design structure of our folders.
 We have think about for a while as it’s very important.

 As you can see in my case it’t very simple.
 In each folder I have created a few sub folders.
 And that’s all.
 Now it’s time to use very powerful SharePoint feature called Change default column values.
 I don’t know why this option it’s not used to often.

-With this feature we can automatically set tags/ properties for uploaded documents.
+With this feature, we can automatically set tags/ properties for uploaded documents.
 So if you put something into “DELL” sub folder, SharePoint will set all predefined metadata for the document.
-With this approach we achieve a few goals which were not possible previously.
-We can use drag and drop, we can build navigation based on metadata, when we make a synchronization to local computer we have nice folder view.
+With this approach, we achieve a few goals which were not possible previously.
+We can use drag and drop, we can build navigation based on metadata when we make a synchronization to the local computer we have a nice folder view.
 It’s very useful if we create two views: one with all folders and the other with metadata only.

-I hope that this short post shows you how we can use different approaches to get better result in Document management.
-It will not require to much work from you and the result could be very good to your team.
-It’s one time job and your SharePoint will be looking much more better.
+I hope that this short post shows you how we can use different approaches to get better results in Document management.
+It will not require to much work from you and the result could be very good for your team.
+It’s a one-time job and your SharePoint will be looking much better.